hyperfiddle/datomic-browser/README.md

 # Datomic entity browser

-This is an easy way to get a generic web-based support/diagnostics UI for any production Datomic service, with the ability to extend using Clojure to add custom queries, routes, and views.
+This app is an easy way to get a generic web-based support/diagnostics UI for any production Datomic service, with the ability to extend using Clojure to add custom queries, routes, and views.

+We built this as a demonstration of something that is difficult to build in Clojure/Script, but is a straightforward 500 LOC in Electric Clojure, and is now essentially trivialized by "Hyperfiddle".
+Hyperfiddle is an Electric library for building high fidelity enterprise frontends for any service, function or object. https://github.com/hyperfiddle/hyperfiddle

 [![20250627_datomic_entity_browser.png](./docs/20250627_datomic_entity_browser.png)](./docs/20250627_datomic_entity_browser.png)

-Features:
+Datomic browser features:

 * **large Datomic databases** and large query results (50k+ result count)
 * **monitor and kill slow queries from very large databases** -- coming very soon, currently in test